 Despite differentiated learning opportunities, reasons can include the pupil:

-Has a standardised score of between < 80 on a test
+Has a standardised score of < 70-95 on National Tests

 Makes little or no progress

 Has difficulty developing literacy and/or numeracy skills

 Has persistent Behaviour/Emotional/Social Difficulties despite behaviour management strategies or an individualised programme